Can tourists visit Wadi el-Hudi?

 Is it safe to work in Egypt?

-As an official archaeological mission working in Egypt, we work directly with the Egyptian Ministry of Antiquities who sends security guards with our team into the desert.
+As an official archaeological mission working in Egypt, we work directly with the Egyptian Ministry of Tourism and Antiquities who sends security guards with our team into the desert.
 We commute daily from Aswan, which is a beautiful town and major tourist destination also protected by the Egyptian military.
 Our team takes all of the necessary precautions to stay safe in Egypt, and we have been rewarded with happy and productive seasons.
 If you want to visit Egypt, we urge you to go as part of a tour group.
 You will be very safe and see wonders that will change your life.

 How can you help?